DawletKenesbaev/DawletKenesbaev/README.md

 - 💬 Ask me about **ReactJs,Javascript,NextJs**

-- ⚡ Quote **"That which does not kill us makes us stronger." - Nietzche**
+- ⚡ Currently Reading **The Art of Thinking Clearly** by Rolf Dobelli

 - 📫 How to reach me **devdawlet@gmail.com**